 Computer science (CS) degrees are just one way to prepare for a tech career.
 If you’re looking to break into the field of computer science without a degree, this guide can show you how.
 We’ll cover how to get a CS job without a degree, what types of computer science jobs pay well, the skills you need to learn, and how to learn those skills without going to college or university.

-What Skills Do You Need to Land a Computer Science Job?
+Computer Science Job Outlook: Do You Need a Computer Science Degree?

 What Education Do You Need to Get a Computer Science Job?

-A high school diploma is often enough to get a computer science job.
-However, you may be required to get some specific training to prepare you for the job.
-In the past, employers used to require a Bachelor’s Degree in Computer Science or other related disciplines.
-Some even wanted graduate degree holders.
+A high school diploma is often enough to satisfy entry-level computer science job requirements.
+That being said, you may be required to get some specific training to prepare for the job.
+You will find some job postings for computer science jobs with education requirements that list a Bachelor’s Degree in Computer Science.
+Some jobs might even require a graduate degree.

 Why College Is Not for Everyone

-Can a Coding Bootcamp Help Me Get a Computer Science Job?
+Is a Coding Bootcamp a Viable Alternative to a Computer Science Degree?